-Easter is celebrated differently all over the world.
-The Spanish people commemorate the whole week of Easter, the Semana Santa, in a very religious way.
+Easter is celebrated all over the world and in many different ways.
+The Spanish commemorate the whole week of Easter, the Semana Santa, very religiously.
 Find out which traditions are popular in Spain!

-For eight days you have the opportunity to relive the last days of Jesus’ life: With processions, theatre and music that gets under the skin, you can experience Easter intensely.
-Because the really complex processions have an immense religious, historical and cultural quality, the Semana Santa already belongs to the cultural world heritage by UNESCO.
+Because the complex processions have an immense religious, historical and cultural quality, the Semana Santa belongs to the Cultural World Heritage sites by UNESCO.

 This spectacle is one you really shouldn’t miss!